 No inflation required!

-This is an excellent beginner board package, I would recommend you get a leash for it.
-The Versa is primarily designed for paddling on flat water to small waves and perfect for beginners.
+This is an excellent beginner board package and to top it off they even include a storage/transport bag!
+The South Bay is primarily designed for paddling on flat water to small waves and perfect for beginners.

 - Type: Inflatable

 - Weight: 19 Pounds